API errors dashboard

 Expected errors

-In certain applications or use cases, some client errors may be part of normal operation.
+In some applications, certain client errors are just part of normal operation.
 You might not want these errors included in error rate metrics or combined with other failed requests.

-Apitally enables you to mark specific client error status codes as expected for certain API endpoints.
+Apitally enables you to mark specific 4xx status codes as expected for certain API endpoints.
 This prevents them from being counted as errors in error rate calculations, and requests with these response status codes are considered successful.

-To do this, simply select Mark as expected from the dropdown menu in the errors table, which is opened by clicking on the button with three vertical dots on the right.
+To do this, simply select Mark as expected from the dropdown menu in the errors table.